Dining in the Arts District

 The Jones Assembly

-The Jones Assembly is a restaurant, a bar—two really—and a music venue.
-It is also one of the metro’s newest hot spots, featuring brunch and dinner menus.
-We highly recommend you start any of the meals with the scratch biscuits, and while you’re at it, get the deviled eggs, too.
-The kitchen at Jones is massive, so they have plenty of space to make everything from scratch, which means they have a pastry chef in house to make those biscuits.
-Oklahomans are serious about biscuits, and so that locals love them should be all the reassurance you need.
+The Jones Assembly is a restaurant, a bar and a music venue.
+It is also one of the metro’s hot spots, featuring brunch and dinner menus.
+We highly recommend you start any of the meals with the chicken fried carrots.
+And while you’re at it, get the scratch-made biscuits, too.
+Oklahomans are serious about biscuits, and the staff at the Jones Assembly is no exception.